Beware, a Breach of Contract Can Cost You Money, and Lots of It!

 Chances are that you will enter into several additional but closely related contracts when you decide to make an offer to purchase a business, including:

-- A lease agreement to locate and operate the business
+- An assignment of lease agreement or a new lease agreement to locate and operate the business

 - An agreement to purchase materials, equipment, and supplies for the business